 The fall of the Soviet Union in 1991 revived focus and interest in judicial independence, in part due to the 'renewed emphasis on constitutionalism in the democratising world of the post-Cold war era'.
 This interest coincided with a 'growing gap between promise and practice' of judicial independence standards.
-Less than two and a half years after the dissolution of the Soviet Union in 1991 concern about judicial independence around the world led to the creation of a UN Special Rapporteur on the Independence is an 'essential prerequisite for the protection of human rights and ensuring ... justice', and was created because that fundamental right continued to be frequently violated and in need of specific protection.
+Less than two and a half years after the dissolution of the Soviet Union in 1991 concern about judicial independence around the world led to the creation of a UN Special Rapporteur on the Independence of Judges and Lawyers.
+That mandate emphasised that judicial independence is an 'essential prerequisite for the protection of human rights and ensuring . . . justice', and was created because that fundamental right continued to be frequently violated and in need of specific protection.